New Zealand EF class locomotive: Background

 The NIMT is a 681 km long rail line that links New Zealand's capital Wellington and largest city Auckland, and is one of the major backbones of the country's rail network.
 The line was completed in 1908 and opened the following year, and included various engineering feats on the central section between Hamilton and Palmerston North, including the Raurimu Spiral and numerous viaducts – five of which are over 70 m high.

 Electrification of the NIMT was first proposed as early as 1918 due to coal shortages during World War I and later was proposed in the 1950s when diesel locomotives started to replace steam.
 The section between Wellington and Paekakariki was electrified in 1938 at 1500 V DC to prevent steam build-up in the long Tawa tunnels under the Wellington hills and to provide banking on the steep seaside section from Paekakariki up to Pukerua Bay.
-This electrification has since been extended further north to Paraparaumu in 1983 and again to Waikanae in 2011.
+This electrification has since been extended further north to Paraparaumu on 7 May 1983 and again to Waikanae on 20 February 2011.

 Following the oil shocks of the 1970s, the National government, led by Prime Minister Robert Muldoon, launched the "Think Big" energy development projects.
 One of the projects involved the electrification of the 411 km central section of the NIMT between Palmerston North and Te Rapa, approved in 1980.
 This section was chosen for the topography of the line between these two cities, and the advantages electric locomotives had over diesel in this area.
 The 2050 kW DX class diesel-electric locomotives, then the mainstay of the NIMT and only recently introduced themselves, could handle 720-tonne freight trains on the section, but could only average 27 km/h when climbing the 1 in 52 gradients of the Raurimu Spiral.
 A more powerful locomotive, in this case, an electric locomotive, could haul a 900-tonne freight train up the same section of track at a speed of 45 km/h.
 Electric trains also had advantages during the 1970s oil shocks as New Zealand relied on imported oil to supply its diesel locomotives.
 Meanwhile, New Zealand's electricity supply is mainly generated from renewable hydroelectricity (hydroelectricity generated 84.5% of New Zealand's electricity in 1980), and therefore electric trains do not have to rely on imported oil to operate.